SJTC Invited to Perform at the 36th IAJGS International Conference on Jewish Genealogy at the Seattle Sheraton, August 9

-On August 9, 2016, SJTC will reprise its performance of James Sherman’s From Door to Door for the annual conference of the International Association of Jewish Genealogical Societies attended by some 1,000 people at the Sheraton Seattle Hotel.
+We’re pleased to announce that the Seattle Jewish Theater Company has been invited to reprise our performance of the off-Broadway hit, From Door to Door for a global audience at the 36th annual conference of the International Association of Jewish Genealogical Societies (IAJGS), attended by some 1,000 people at the Sheraton Seattle Hotel, on Tuesday evening, August 9.

 SJTC Presents “Jewish History Live” at the IAJGS Conference, August 7